Updated: Nov 17, 2022

 With beautiful peppers lining the produce aisle and backyard gardens - you need a great recipe to inspire you to do something different!
-This beautiful Peperonata is a traditional Italian recipe, courtesy of Chef Daniela, our Southern Italian chef who hosts all of our Southern Italian cooking classes.
+This beautiful Peperonata is a traditional Italian recipe.
 This recipe is such an easy and delicious side dish, perfect for any summer BBQ.

 Olives and capers are popular ingredients in southern Italian cooking - and so are the often controversial anchovy.
 These three ingredients are key to making this Peperonata.
 Many associate anchovies with the salty, cured variety found in tin jars in the middle of the grocery store.
 But if you're one of the many that thinks you don't like them, they deserve a second chance.
 Anyone who loves Italian food may be surprised to know they're a staple in many traditional dishes - and often the ingredient that makes the dish extra special.